Automated Workflow Development for 3D Chemical Mapping via TriBeam Tomography

 The freely available "Stopping and Range of Ions in Matter"(SRIM) code is used for evaluating ion beam ranges and depth profiles.
 We present secondary ion mass spectrometry and Rutherford backscattering experimental results of Si samples implanted with low energy Sb ions to evaluate the accuracy of SRIM simulations.
 We show that the SRIM simulation systematically overestimates the range by 2-6 nm and this overestimation increases for larger ion implantation energy.
 For the lowest energy implantation investigated, here we find up to a 25% error between the SRIM simulation and the measured range.
 The ion straggle shows excellent agreement between simulation and experimental results.

-We demonstrate creation of electroforming-free TaOx memristive devices using focused ion beam irradiations to locally define conductive filaments in TaOx films.
+In this study, we demonstrate creation of electroforming-free TaOx memristive devices using focused ion beam irradiations to locally define conductive filaments in TaOx films.
 Electrical characterization shows that these irradiations directly create fully functional memristors without the need for electroforming.
-Ion beam forming of conductive filaments combined with state-of-the-art nano-patterning presents a CMOS compatible approach to wafer-level fabrication of fully formed operational memristors.
+Finally, ion beam forming of conductive filaments combined with state-of-the-art nano-patterning presents a CMOS compatible approach to wafer level fabrication of fully formed and operational memristors.

 Optics Express